mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 carry small craft, allowing them to launch potentially entire squadrons very quickly.

-It takes one round to manoeuvre a craft into ‘firing’ position within a launch tube but, once there, it takes a single space combat round to release up to 10
+It takes one round to manoeuvre a craft into ‘firing' position within a launch tube but, once there, it takes a single space combat round to release up to 10

-Spacecraft Options